farisachugthai/dynamic_ipython/docs/_sources/sphinxext.rst.txt

 The following section attempts to execute faulty code, namely the calling the functions ``ioff()`` and ``ion`` which haven't been defined.

+.. todo:: Remove this sentence below like wth?

+   Let's at least print the literal text and then show how we suppress the error rather than just silently doing so.

 If you don't see the next code block then we can surmise that the ``@surpress`` decorator is behaving as expected.: